 For more information about our store, click here.

-Glenda Lehman Ervin is the daughter of company founder Jay Lehman and VP of Marketing.
+Glenda Lehman Ervin is the daughter of company founder Jay Lehman and Director of Marketing.
 “I love talking to people who are on their journey to a simpler life.
 Step by step, we are all on the path to a meaningful, satisfying life.
 We are thrilled that Lehman’s can be a part of that journey.”
 Glenda lives in a woods with her husband and two children, just a few miles north of Lehman’s, in Kidron, OH.
 They have two cats named, surprisingly uncreatively, Baby Cat and Girl Cat.